Vodafone Idea makes $7 billion loss after provisions for government dues

 Singtel is the biggest shareholder in Bharti Airtel, with an effective stake of about 35%.

-Reporting by Sankalp Phartiyal; Additional reporting by Nivedita Bhattacharjee in BENGALURU.
+Reporting by Sankalp Phartiyal; Adiitional reporting by Nivedita Bhattacharjee in BENGALURU.
 Editing by Jane Merriman